santhoshrathode/DSND_Udacity/Disaster_response_pipeline_project/README.md

 ### Introduction

 In this project, I am going to build disaster response machine learning pipeline to categorize emergency messeges based on the needs communicated by the sender.

+This ML model used to categorize real messages that were sent during disaster events so that the messages could be sent to an appropriate responsive agency.
+The project includes a web application where an people can type their messages and get classification results based on thier categories along with their data visualization.

 There are three major steps in this project.

 1. ETL Process